Migrating flora

 Participatory science

-To assess the evolution of the flora, the researchers took into account the thermal preference of each plant. " This is the optimum temperature required for their development, their preferred temperature", explains the researcher.
+To assess the evolution of the flora, the researchers took into account the thermal preference of each plant. " This is the optimum temperature necessary for their development, their preferred temperature", explains the researcher.
 They considered this index for an assemblage of 550 species representative of the common flora of France. " We then calculated the average preferred temperature of this assemblage and observed its evolution over time".
 The researchers then realized that this famous preferred average temperature had increased between 2009 and 2017.

 Preferred temperature

 What does this mean in practice? " This means that French vegetation is increasingly composed of species that tolerate high temperatures well, to the detriment of species that prefer cooler climates".
-Plants with a strong thermal preference are increasingly present and are colonizing new territories.
+Plants with strong thermal preferences are increasingly present and are colonizing new territories.
 This is notably the case for bearded oats and Madrid bromegrass, which seem to benefit from the situation.
-Conversely, species with a low thermal preference have seen their abundance decline and have lost ground, such as wild buckwheat or wild chervil, which are disappearing from areas where they were present only a short time ago.
+Conversely, species with a low thermal preference have seen their abundance decline and have lost ground, such as wild buckwheat or wild chervil, which are disappearing from places where they were present only a short time ago.
 A real change in the face of French flora in just 8 years.

 Could such a rapid evolution be caused by global warming?
 To verify this, the researchers studied temperature records at sites monitored by Vigie-Flore observers, and found a significant rise in average temperatures between 2009 and 2017. " This increase seemed to be linked to changes in plant communities," explains the ecologist.
 Indeed, sites with significant temperature variations are also those that have undergone strong species replacement over time, with less heat-tolerant species giving way to more tolerant ones.